cover-me/cover-me.github.io/_posts/2022-10-09-Export-qcodes-data-as-dat-for-qtplot.md

 # Qcodes data structure and its data viewer

 For what I understand, Qcodes stores binary data in a database (DB file).
 Inside the DB file, each dataset has a unique id called "run_id".
 Datasets are also tagged with experiment names ('characterization', 'go to regime 1', 'go to regime 2'), sample names ('device A', 'device B'), and 'run' names.
-Qcodes provide a data viewer, Plottr, which looks like this:
+Qcodes provides a data viewer, Plottr, which looks like this:

 ![image](https://user-images.githubusercontent.com/22870592/194747264-412f2212-b9a4-4012-bff7-38b8a6b6a28e.png)